 To recover compensation in a personal injury case, an injured person must prove the cause of their injury.
-Our experienced personal injury attorneys at William G. Kolodner, P.A., are familiar with the common causes of spinal cord injuries and how they’re proven.
+Our experienced personal injury attorneys at WGK Personal Injury Lawyers, are familiar with the common causes of spinal cord injuries and how they’re proven.

 Spinal cord injuries can be caused by a variety of traumatic and catastrophic accidents.